Visit Drupal NES Home Page

 Next Steps

-Once installed, you can start using Drupal 7 NES.
-As of Drupal NES 7.103.5+7.103.1:drupal, Drupal 7 NES ships with the Drupal NES System module.
+Once installed, you can start using NES for Drupal 7.
+As of Drupal NES 7.103.5+7.103.1:drupal, NES for Drupal 7 ships with the Drupal NES System module.
 For the best experience with HeroDevs, we recommend enabling the NES System module and running drush updb or navigating to the update.php page to perform a database update.